eclipser-fx/interceptor/docs/THREAT_MODEL.md

 ### Secrets you did not name

-Redaction is name-based.
-A secret passed as `data` or `payload` is not redacted, because nothing marks it as sensitive.
-Use `redact=[...]`, and use `guardrail-evidence inspect` to see what a journal would actually disclose before sharing it.
+Redaction is name-based, plus a narrow set of high-precision value patterns (`sk-live-…`, `ghp_…`, `xoxb-…`, `AKIA…`, PEM private keys, JWTs, and caller regexes via `redact_patterns`).
+A secret passed as `data` or `payload` that matches no pattern is not redacted, because nothing marks it as sensitive.
+Use `redact=[...]` and `redact_patterns=[...]`, and use `interceptor inspect` to see what a journal would actually disclose before sharing it.

-Name-based redaction also cannot help with a secret embedded inside a larger string — a connection string in a `url` parameter, a token inside a JSON blob passed as text.
-Those pass through.
+Name-based redaction also cannot help with a secret embedded inside a larger string unless a value pattern matches the whole value — note patterns replace the *entire string value*, so `prefix sk-live-… suffix` is fully redacted, while an unrecognized embedding (a token inside a JSON blob passed as text with no matching pattern) passes through.
+Value patterns are best-effort against novel secret formats: they cover known prefixes, not arbitrary entropy.

+### Idempotency scope

+`idempotency_key` blocks a second execution after a recorded `succeeded` outcome; it does not replay results and does not prove the external side effect happened exactly once — a crash between the side effect and the outcome write still leaves `needs_reconciliation`, and a concurrent duplicate in another process can pass the check before either outcome is recorded (the second writer then records a denied duplicate or a second success, which `audit` flags as `duplicate_idempotency_key`).
+Custom `JournalStore` implementations are deduplicated within the process only.

 ### Unicode lookalikes